No additional tournaments are quasirandom-forcing: General arguments

 Proposition~\ref{prop:sconnected} implies that every quasirandom-forcing non-transitive tournament $H$ is strongly connected.
-The classical results on the Tur\'an density of $C_3$ and $C_4$~\cite{BeiH65,Goo59} (see the discussion of these results in Section~\ref{sec:prelim}) yield that there is no such tournament $H$ with three or four vertices, and the observation of Buci\'{c} et al.~\cite{BucLSS19} yield that there are no such tournaments $H$ with seven or more vertices.
+The classical results on the Tur\'an density of $C_3$ and $C_4$ (see the discussion of these results in Section~\ref{sec:prelim}) yield that there is no such tournament $H$ with three or four vertices, and the observation of Buci\'{c} et al.~\cite{BucLSS19} yield that there are no such tournaments $H$ with seven or more vertices.
 Hence, we are left to analyze tournaments with five and six vertices.
 In the case of $5$-vertex tournaments, the results of Coregliano et al.~\cite{CorPS19} imply that all $5$-vertex strongly connected tournaments with the possible exception of two tournaments are not quasirandom-forcing.
-The two exceptional tournaments are $F_5$, which is depicted in Figure~\ref{fig:F5} and which is quasirandom-forcing, and $H_5$, which is depicted in Figure~\ref{fig:5in7} and which we analyze in the next section.
+The two exceptional tournaments are $F_5$, which is depicted in Figure~\ref{fig:F5} and is quasirandom-forcing, and $H_5$, which is depicted in Figure~\ref{fig:5in7} and is shown to be not quasirandom-forcing in the next section.

-There are $55$ non-transitive tournaments on $6$ vertices (see Table~\ref{tab:vertex6}).
-Using SageMath~\cite{sagemath}, we have checked that $20$ of them are not strongly connected, $29$ contain twins, and $15$ have a non-trivial automorphism (some have more than one of these properties).
-Propositions~\ref{prop:sconnected} and~\ref{prop:twins} yield that $41$ of these $55$ tournaments are not quasirandom-forcing.
+There are $55$ non-transitive tournaments on $6$ vertices, out of which $20$ are not strongly connected, $29$ contain twins, and $15$ have a non-trivial automorphism (some tournaments have more than one of these properties); see Table~\ref{tab:vertex6}.
+A SageMath~\cite{sagemath} script that verifies the entries of Table~\ref{tab:vertex6} is available as an ancillary file on arXiv associated with the arXiv version of this manuscript~\cite{ancillary}.

+By the discussion in the previous paragraph, Propositions~\ref{prop:sconnected} and~\ref{prop:twins} yield that $41$ non-transitive $6$-vertex tournaments are not quasirandom-forcing.
 We will analyze the remaining $14$ tournaments, which are depicted in Figure~\ref{fig:H6}, in the next section.